 Preparation before coming to Tibet.

-First thing i would recommend you to do is, make yourself fit, go to a doctor tell them about your plan and ask for they recommendation.
+The first thing we would recommend you to do is, make yourself fit, go to a doctor tell them about your plan and ask for they recommendation.
 Eat a lots healthy food and do lots of exercise.
 On the eve of your arrival, eat salty food.
 I don’t know the scientific reason behind it.
 But i think, there is some reason, why all Tibetan foods are salty, some time super salty.
 We even feed our animals with salt to keep healthy.
 Eat wheat, energy from wheat says in your muscle for longer period.
 In nut shell ask your tour provider what we eat, there is some unknown reason behind why we do it.

 Things to consider before planing your tour?